 If you make contributions to an occupational scheme, your contributions are probably taken from your pay before your tax is worked out (‘net pay arrangements’), so you get tax relief immediately – provided you are a taxpayer.
 For example, if you pay tax at the basic rate of 20% and authorise a monthly contribution of £50, the actual cost of the contribution to you will be only £40, and you save tax of £10 (£50 at 20%).
-However you will not get any tax relief on your £50 contribution if your earnings are less you’re your personal allowance, which is £11,850 in 2018/19, meaning your £50 contribution will cost you £50.
+However you will not get any tax relief on your £50 contribution if your earnings are less than the personal allowance, which is £12,500 in 2019/20, meaning your £50 contribution will cost you £50.

-For more information about this see our separate page: Do you understand how tax relief on your pension contributions works?.
+For more information about this see our news piece: Do you understand how tax relief on your pension contributions works?.

 What is a rebate only personal pension or appropriate personal pension?